AlmetovKamil/InnoKidsDistance/README.md

 # P.S.

-The minimum distance can be set by enviroment variable `MIN_DISTANCE` (default 500).
+- The minimum distance can be set by enviroment variable `MIN_DISTANCE` (default 500).
 If it's 500, there are no such building<->school/kindergarten pairs.

+- I don't check is the buildings are inside the administrative boundaries of Innopolis because I import only items that are inside the borders.
+But it's better to add this check to generalize the solution.